Associate Professor of LawPhone: (410) 706-7372

 JD, Columbia Law School

 In the spring of 2010, Professor Rana helped launch the law school’s new International and Comparative Law Clinic.
 This initiative aims to help students develop the cross-cultural competencies they will need to practice law in today’s global arena.
 Students in the clinic have worked on a variety of projects around the world including in China, Mexico, and Namibia.
 Professor Rana co-supervised the Clinic’s China project, where she helped develop innovative transactional and research-related commercial and business law projects.

 Some of Professor Rana’s publications include:

 Some of Professor Rana’s recent presentations and commentary include:

 Philanthropic Innovation and Creative Capitalism: A Historical and Comparative Perspective on Social Entrepreneurship and Corporate Social Responsibility, 64 Alabama Law Review 1121 (2013).
-[Abstract]
+[Full Text]

 Teaching Amidst Transformation, 8 Journal of Business and Technology Law 101 (2013).
 [Full Text]